Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Experiments

 \subsection{Transfer}

 Here we apply our pre-trained models to various downstream tasks through transfer learning.
-This follows stages of abstraction away from \method pre-training: first we fine tune on datasets without features, then on datasets with features included, and finally on node and edge-level tasks.
+This follows stages of abstraction away from \method pre-training: first we fine tune on datasets without features, then on datasets with features included, and then compare \method models to reasonable benchmarks.
+Finally we report performance on node and edge-level tasks.